kodex42/COMP3005A-Project/README.md

 With the project open, it should start initializing the project with its given Maven configuration.
 Once the project is loaded, start the included run configuration.

-Upon startup, the project will populate the database with some publishers, books, purchases, and users.
+Upon startup, the project will populate the database with some publishers, books, and users.
 The normal user has username and password "user".
 The admin user has username and password "admin".
-I the application throws a PLSQLException on startup, please check your configuration of the application.properties file at src/main/resources/.
+If the application throws a PLSQLException on startup, please check your configuration of the application.properties file at src/main/resources/.

 To access the application, open any web browser and visit the address localhost:8080.
 With the web page open, you can log in with either the default "user" account or the default "admin" account.